ndimatteo/HULL/README.md

   - `SHOPIFY_API_TOKEN` - Copy the Storefront Access Token you copied from setting up your Private Shopify App. _(Note: This is **not** the Admin API Key, scroll to the bottom where it says "Storefront API" for the correct value)_
   - `SHOPIFY_API_PASSWORD` - Copy the Admin API password from "Apps" -> "Manage private apps" -> [your_private_app].
   - `SHOPIFY_WEBHOOK_INTEGRITY` - Copy the Integrity hash from "Settings" -> "Notifications" -> "Webhooks" *(very bottom of page)*

-### 3) Shopify Storefront Access
-1. Enable Private Apps in Shopify
-   - Apps > "Manage Private Apps" *(text link in page footer)*
-   - Enable Private Apps
-2. Create new Private App
-   - Apps > Manage Private Apps > "Create private app"
-   - Give this a relevant name, I prefer: "Headless Storefront", so it's clear what it's being used for
-   - Use your dev email to know when there are issues
-   - Change Admin API permissions on "Products" to `Read and write`
-   - Allow this app to access your storefront data using the Storefront API, with at least the following permissions:
-      - Read inventory of products and their variants
-      - Read and modify checkouts

-### 4) Shopify Webhooks
-1. Go to "Settings" *(bottom left)* -> "Notifications" -> "Webhooks" *(very bottom)*
-2. add the following webhooks:
-  - product update - `[your-domain]/api/shopify/product-update`
-  - product deletion - `[your-domain]/api/shopify/product-delete`
-> ⚠️ **Note** <br />You have to use a real domain name (no localhost).
-Be sure to use your Vercel project URL during development, and then switch to the production domain once live.

 ### 5) Shopify Store Theme
 Since we're serving our store through a headless environment, we don't want visitors accessing our unused shopify theme.
 The domain for this is visible during checkout, and is publicly accessible.
 To silence it, replace your current theme's `theme.liquid` file with the one from this repo, and replace `your_frontsite_domain` with your actual frontsite domain URL **(do not include protocol or trailing slash)**